andrewbrereton/obsidian-to-ical-plugin/README.md

 Enabling this will tell the plugin to consider [Day Planner plugin](https://github.com/ivan-lednev/obsidian-day-planner) format if tasks are discovered with times in them.

+### Integration Day Planner and Tasks tags

+This tags is used for integrating the [Tasks and Day Planner](https://github.com/ivan-lednev/obsidian-day-planner?tab=readme-ov-file#2-tasks-community-plugin-integration-showing-events-from-other-files-in-your-vault ) plugins with iCal.
+Add this tag to tasks with a Scheduled ⏳ date so they appear in Day Planner and iCal.
+Ensure that the same tag is specified in the Day Planner settings for proper synchronization.
+The time specified in the task will be used for its display in the calendar.

 ### Save calendar to GitHub Gist?

 Enabling this will unlock the [Save calendar to GitHub Gist](README.md#save-calendar-to-gitHub-gist) settings.